jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-04b.md

 He took from him the Tablets of Destiny that were not rightly his, He sealed them with a seal and in his own breast he laid them.

-Now after the hero Marduk had conquered and cast down his enemies, And had made the arrogant foe even like
+After the hero Marduk had conquered and cast down his enemies, And had made the arrogant foe even like
 And had fully established Ansar's triumph over the enemy And had attained the purpose of Nudimmud,